ai-robotics-estonia/2024_CO_VISION_Lesion_Tracking_and_Cancer_Dynamics/README.md

 <p align='center'>
     <img src='./figures/Picture1.png' alt='Figure 1' width='800'/>
 </p>
-<p align="center>"><em><strong>Figure 1.</strong> Comparison of Dense Displacement Fields (DDF) produced by CorrField, Vox2Vox, and U-Net.
+<p align="center"><em><strong>Figure 1.</strong> Comparison of Dense Displacement Fields (DDF) produced by CorrField, Vox2Vox, and U-Net.
 The color of DDF shows the strength of the displacement - the brighter the stronger.
 The red keypoints serve as anchor points to visualise the proper slices along axial plane.
 We have used 2 stage CorrField with default hyperparameters.
 Both, Vox2Vox and U-Net models were trained on the NLST training set.
 The images are taken from validation set.</em></p>

 <p align='center'>
     <img src='./figures/Picture2.png' alt='Figure 2' width='600'/>